Genivia/RE-flex/README.md

 [![build status][ci-image]][ci-url] [![license][bsd-3-image]][bsd-3-url] [![CodeProject][codeproject-image]][codeproject-url]

-The regex-centric, fast lexical analyzer generator for C++ with full Unicode support.
+A high-performance C++ regex library and lexical analyzer generator with Unicode support.

-[RE/flex][reflex-url] is compatible with Flex lexer specifications and Bison parsers.
+RE/flex is compatible with Flex lexer specifications and Bison parsers.
 RE/flex is faster than Flex while providing a wealth of new features and contributions.
 RE/flex is also much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
 For example, tokenizing a 2 KB representative C source code file into 244 tokens takes only 8.7 microseconds: